vmouchakis/Brainaic/README.md

 </p>
 <p align="center">
     <small>Image generated with DALL-E.<br></small>
-    <em>BrainAIc is an easy to use chatbot.
+    <em>BrainAIc is an easy to use bot.
 In only a couple of lines of code, you can get answers based on your personal documents.</em>
 </p>

-You want to use OpenAi's pretrained models to query your files?
+You want to use OpenAi's or Meta's pretrained models to query your files?
 Look no further.
-BrainAIc is an easy to use chatbot.
+BrainAIc is an easy to use bot.
 In only a couple of lines of code, you can get answers based on your personal documents.

 *Created on Macbook M1 Pro*